How to avoid buying 'bogus' solar eclipse glasses

-In case you haven't heard, it's not safe to look directly at a solar eclipse.
+In case you haven't heard, it's not safe to look directly at the sun.

-To safely view the epic solar eclipse that will cut a dramatic shadow across the United States on August 21, you'll need a special pair of ultra-dark sunglasses.
-Without them, the sun's rays could cause permanent damage to your eyes.
+To safely view the epic solar eclipse that will cut a dramatic shadow across the United States on August 21, you'll need a special pair of ultra-dark sunglasses or some impeccable timing to glance the totality.
+Without glasses, the sun's rays could cause permanent damage to your eyes.

 But as demand for these glasses has skyrocketed, scams have entered the market.